neuronsimulator/nrn/docs/install/debug.md

 For more information about Nsight Compute options you can consult the [Nsight Compute Documentation](https://docs.nvidia.com/nsight-compute/2021.3/NsightComputeCli/index.html).

 Notes:
-- CoreNEURON is doing a lot of small memory allocations on the GPU for storing the randomly generated numbers used by various stimulus.
-This makes the Nsight Compute profiler very slow.
-To overcome this issue you may install CoreNEURON with `Boost` which enables the allocations for these numbers in a `Boost.Pool` and makes the analysis of the kernel much faster and usable during development.
+- CoreNEURON allocates a large number of small objects separately in CUDA managed memory to record the state of the Random123 pseudorandom number generator.
+This makes the Nsight Compute profiler very slow, and makes it impractical to use Nsight Systems during the initialization phase.
+If the Boost library is available then CoreNEURON will use a memory pool for these small objects to dramatically reduce the number of calls to the CUDA runtime API to allocate managed memory.
+It is, therefore, highly recommended to make Boost available when using GPU profiling tools.